 Korn, Andrew Email:

 I am most interested in researching the connections between decisions made by political/societal leaders and the way those decisions impact marginalized populations and contribute to systems of ingrained inequality, especially in Latin America

 Aja Lans is a doctoral student in historical archaeology with a focus on bioarchaeology.
 She holds a B.S. from Binghamton University and a M.A. from New York University.
 Her dissertation is a study of the archival and skeletal remains of black women who

 died in turn of the century New York City.
 Their remains are now part of the Huntington Collection, which is housed by the Smithsonian Institution.
 Utilizing life course and intersectional approaches, she aims to better understand how race, gender,

 class, and place came to be literally embodied by the women who ended up in this skeletal collection, and (re)insert their physical remains into the wider discussion of black women’s histories in the United States.
 Also of interest are the ethics

 of museum collections, the objectification of human remains, and history of race.

 Mali, Ajaya Email:

-Ajaya N. Mali is a third-year graduate student interested in politics and religion.
+Ajaya N. Mali is a fourth-year graduate student interested in politics and religion.
 His focus is on changes to the religious life of small communities when political contexts change.
 He is also interested in the conservation strategies adopted

 at UNESCO cultural sites and the experience and participation of local communities in such state projects.
 For his doctoral research, Ajaya will study the efforts made by the Nepalese state to develop the Hindu temple of Pashupatinath in Kathmandu